Economic Downturn Persists

 In hard economic times, church must proclaim justice, good stewardship by the Rev. Dr. Susan Thistlethwaite

-Resources from Local Church Ministries on financial wellness, faith, and tough financial times
+Resources from the UCC's Local Church Ministries on financial wellness, faith, and tough financial times

 A Letter to Members of the U.S. House of Representatives from Rev. Linda Jaramillo, Executive Minister, JWM